Gods, ghosts and men

 By the 1920s, art from the Pacific struck a chord with members of the surrealist movement who were attracted by the less structured almost subconscious plasticity inherent to Melanesian art compared to the seeming rigidity of African masks and figures.
 Melanesian figurative sculpture, especially those of Papua New Guinea’s Sepik River region, often depict mythical beings with both animal and human attributes along with flowing surface designs that surrealist artists likened to having dream-like qualities – which fired their discussions and creativity in the arts.
 During the mid twentieth century in Australia, artists were introduced to and inspired by the Pacific arts in various situations beyond the large cluttered cases in museums.
-William Dobell and Guy Warren’s experiences in wartime New Guinea left lasting impressions, as it did for many Australians who served in the Pacific Islands during this time.
+Guy Warren’s and Charles Bush's experiences in wartime New Guinea left lasting impressions, as it did for many Australians who served in the Pacific Islands during this time.
 Far removed from the Pacific itself, other artists working in Britain during the 1940s, such as James Gleeson and Robert Klippel, were exposed to a wealth of Pacific arts through their mutual friend, the ‘primitive’ art dealer William Ohly.

 Pacific arts as an influence to artists from outside the Pacific has been well documented from a Western viewpoint, beginning with the activities of Robert Louis Stevenson and Paul Gauguin; however, interest in the motivations and actions of indigenous artists whose names are now lost is very much a later twentieth-century move in the study of Pacific arts.